xut806/AC215_ByteBites/README.md

 ```
 ├── reports/                 # Application mock-up and interactive prototype
+│    ├── logo.png            # [New in MS4] new ByteBites logo
+│    ├── logo2.png           # [New in MS4] new ByteBites logo
 │    ├── AC215_webapp_prototype.pdf
-│    ├── Midterm_Presentation.pdf   # [New in MS3] Presentation slides PDF version
+│    ├── Midterm_Presentation.pdf   # Presentation slides PDF version
-│    ├── Midterm_Presentation.pptx   # [New in MS3] Presentation slides PPTX version
+│    ├── Midterm_Presentation.pptx   # Presentation slides PPTX version
 │    └── prototype_link.md
+│
+├── notebooks/               # [New in MS4] In-progress notebooks demonstrating experiments
+│    ├── rlaif_peft_finetuned_opt125m.ipynb    # We attempt to implement RLAIF (where the LLM labeler is the off-the-shelf llama-3.1-8b model) on top of our finetuned opt125m model with LoRA
+│
 ├── src/                     # Source code directory
-│    ├── ocr/                # [New in MS3] Implementing OCR and NER for ingredient recognition from receipt
+│    ├── ocr/                # Implementing OCR and NER for ingredient recognition from receipt
 │         ├── ocr_ner.py
 │         ├── extract_ingredients.py
 │         ├── docker-shell.sh